picodaq/picodaq.github.io/source/firstrun.rst

 computer with a USB cable.
 Your computer may take a few moments sniffing out its new friend, but pretty soon, the “status” light on your picoDAQ should start to slowly blink green, indicating its readiness to receive instructions.
-For this very first test, do not attach anything to the picoDAQ’s BNC connectors.
+If not, check the :ref:`troubleshooting` section below.

 Acquiring some data
 -------------------

+For this very first test, do not attach anything to the picoDAQ’s BNC connectors.

 Run the following snippet of Python code, either through an IDE or directly in the Python prompt: